jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) includes a duty to act promptly in circumstances where no time limit has been set for the performance or exercise of a function, power, duty, or requirement under this Act:
   (b) applies to any chief executive of a department when they are providing any advice, report, or comment under this Act or supporting a Minister to do so.
 (3) A failure to comply with this section does not of itself invalidate the performance of a function or duty or the exercise of a power under this Act.

+### 10A Government policy statements
+(1) The Minister may issue a Government policy statement.
+(2) The purpose of a Government policy statement is to state the Government’s policies about the regional or national benefits of certain types of infrastructure or development projects.
+(3) Before issuing a Government policy statement, the Minister— (a) must consult the relevant portfolio Ministers; and (b) may consult any other person the Minister thinks appropriate.
+(4) The responsible agency must—
+  (a) notify a Government policy statement in the Gazette; and (b) make a Government policy statement available on an internet site administered by or on behalf of the responsible agency.
+(5) See section 22(1A), which requires the Minister to consider a relevant Government policy statement when making a decision to accept or decline a referral application.
+(6) See section 81(2)﻿(aab), which requires a panel to consider a relevant Government policy statement when making a decision whether to grant an approval and set any conditions, or to decline the approval.

 ## Part 2 — Fast-track approvals process